replicatedhq/kots.io/content/kots-cli/backup.md

 weight: 90200
 ---

-The `kots backup` creates a new instance backup for disaster recovery.
+The `kots backup` creates a new instance snapshot for disaster recovery.

 ### Usage
 ```bash